palewire/metar-weather-bot/README.md

-A Twitter bot that posts the latest airport weather reports to [@LAXWeatherBot](https://twitter.com/LAXWeatherBot)
+A Twitter bot that posts the latest METAR weather report for LAX aiport to [@LAXWeatherBot](https://twitter.com/LAXWeatherBot)